-Save Settings to Use this option to save the current router Local Hard Drive: configuration settings to a file on the hard disk of the computer you are using.
-First, click the Save button.
+Save Settings to Use this option to save the current router configuration settings Local Hard Drive: to a file on the hard disk of the computer you are using.
+First, click the Save Configuration button.
 A file dialog will appear, allowing you to select a location and file name for the settings.

-Load Settings Use this option to load previously saved router from Local Hard configuration settings.
-First, use the Browse option Drive: to find a previously saved file of configuration settings.
+Load Settings Use this option to load previously saved router configuration from Local Hard settings.
+First, use the Browse option to find a previously saved file Drive: of configuration settings.
 Then, click the Load button to transfer those settings to the router.

-Restore to This option will restore all configuration settings Factory Default back to the settings that were in effect at the Settings: time the router was shipped from the factory.
+Restore to This option will restore all configuration settings back to the

+Factory Default settings that were in effect at the time the router was shipped Settings: from the factory.
 Any settings that have not been saved will be lost, including any rules that you have created.
-If you want to save the current router configuration settings, use the Save button above.
+If you want to save the current router configuration settings, use the Save Configuration button above.

-Reboot Device: Click to reboot the router.
+Reboot the Click to reboot the router.